brianlam38/Sec-Cheatsheets/OSCP/OSCP_Process.md

 ## Documenting Properly

 "Include full code with comments + screenshots + walk-through explanation how I built the code to fully exploit the machine like it was explained in the course videos."

+**EXAM PROOFS**

+1. Interactive shell
+2. `Type` or `Cat` of the proof.txt file from their __ORIGINAL LOCATION__ / same directory
+3. WINDOWS - must have shell running with permissions of one of the following:
+  * SYSTEM user
+  * Administrator user
+  * User with administrator privileges
+4. LINUX - must have a root shell

+**PROOF SCREENSHOT REQUIREMENTS**

+A single screenshot must have:
+1. `ipconfig` or `ifconfig` information
+2. Contents of local.txt or proof.txt

+**CONTROL PANEL SUBMISSION**

+A control panel key submission must have:
+1. Local.txt
+2. Proof.txt
+3. Submitted __BEFORE__ end of the exam